Mount Juliet High School

 Mt.
 Juliet High School (MJHS) is a public high school located in Wilson County, Tennessee.
 It is not within Mt.
 Juliet city limits, but it serves parts of southern and eastern Mt.
 Juliet.
 Ryan Hill, a 2005 MJHS graduate, became the principal July 1, 2023.

 In 2008, MJHS moved from its previous building on N Mt.
 Juliet Road to a new building located at 1800 Curd Road.
 The old building became Mt.
 Juliet Middle School.
 The address changed to 1875 Golden Bear Gateway in 2017.

 The school's slogan is "Bear Pride Mt.
 Juliet High."

 Academics

 Mt.
 Juliet High School offers a variety of core and elective classes.
 These include over 25 Advanced Placement courses, 9 career and technical education programs, 16 fine arts programs, and 27 dual enrollment classes through 3 different colleges and universities.

 Athletics

 Mt.
 Juliet offers 21 separate athletic programs.
 Mt.
 Juliet competes in Tennessee Secondary School Athletic Association Division 1, District 9-AAA in all sports except football.
 In football, Mt.
 Juliet participates in the TSSAA Division 1, 6A Region 4.

 Football

 Mt.
 Juliet fielded its first football team in 1923–24 and was coached by Jack Gifford.
 The high school has fielded a team every year since 1936.
 The team is coached by Trey Perry.

 Mt.
-Juliet has appeared in the TSSAA playoffs 17 times and has appeared every year since 2006.
+Juliet has appeared in the TSSAA playoffs 17 times.
 In 2012, Mt.
 Juliet went to the 6A state semifinals, losing to eventual state champion Memphis Whitehaven 41–35.